 The Congressman cares deeply about hearing the diverse perspectives and feedback from his constituents: he held over 100 town halls during his first full year in office.
 Utah’s third district is the youngest in the country, with an average age of 26 years old.
 John is also sensitive to the many constituents that live in rural Utah and has focused on legislation that can fit needs of both demographics.

-For his personal contribution and support, John was recognized by Silicon Slopes this year as their first Community Hero Award recipient.
-Other personal awards comprise of Civic Innovator of the Year by Utah Valley University, Thayne Robson Award for Leadership in Economic Development, and Outstanding Citizen Award from the Office of Civic Engagement Leadership by Brigham Young University
+John has been committed to helping Utah’s growing tech scene flourish and was recognized by Silicon Slopes as their first Community Hero Award recipient.
+Other personal awards comprise of Civic Innovator of the Year by Utah Valley University, Thayne Robson Award for Leadership in Economic Development, and Outstanding Citizen Award from the Office of Civic Engagement Leadership by Brigham Young University.

-Congressman Curtis and his wife Sue have six children, five grandchildren and a closet full of stately socks.
+Congressman Curtis and his wife Sue have six children and thirteen grandchildren.
+He loves to hike and waterski, practice his Mandarin Chinese and maintains a closet full of stately socks.